 Aika Kiryu is Asia Argento's friend and is also Issei Hyōdō's classmate.

 - Adaptational Curves: In the light novels, her chest is nearly the same size as Koneko's.
 In the manga, however, they are a full cup size bigger.

 - Distaff Counterpart: To Motohama.
 She wears spectacles, and like Motohama, she can calculate a male's "manhood" size just by looking.

 - The Gadfly: Trolls Issei so badly, it's hilarious.

 - Lovable Sex Maniac: One of her most well-known traits is her habit of giving lewd advice to Asia, such as telling her about "skinship" and encouraging her to try it with Issei in the bathroom and warning her not to dilly-dally in making a move on Issei before the other girls could get him.

 - Meganekko: Like Motohama, she wears glasses, and while the pervert trio refuses to acknowledge it, she's pretty cute, even if she's not on the same level as the girls in Issei's harem.

-- Mundane Utility: She's begun learning magic from Lavinia Reni, with the intention of mastering love-centered astrology in order to make a fortune in the matchmaking scene.
+- Mundane Utility: She's begun learning magic from Lavinia Reni to master love-centered astrology to make a fortune in the matchmaking scene.

 - Scary Shiny Glasses: Reveals she has one and can measure a guy's nether region which scares Issei!